eric-p-hutchins/code-dream/README.md

           used colors and find closest color each pixel for each frame.
     * Try doing the same as the above but for each frame and use a color map per frame.
+        * This will not use as much memory since it doesn't need to save the frames (unlike when trying to make a global color map) but the resulting file will be bigger (because it needs to write a color map for each frame)

 * ~~Fix GIF color maps to use whatever colors it needs instead of using grayscale~~